How to Install a 5th Wheel Hitch

 Next, use a step bit to enlarge the holes to the correct diameter for the base rail bolts.
 Finish off the bolt holes with touch-up paint to help prevent rust.

-Step 12: Bolt down the second base rail
+Step 12: Bolt down the rear base rail

 Reposition the second 5th wheel rail and insert the included bolts down through the holes you just drilled in the truck bed.
 The bolts will pass through the rail, the truck bed and the under-bed brackets already installed.